 By Jason Lorenz

-This magazine, Kyyba Health & Life, is one of two publications offered by Kybba Intermedia, the other being Hope for Flint.
+This magazine, Kyyba: Health & Life, is a publication of Kybba Intermedia.
 The Kyyba Intermedia family also consists of Kyyba Films, which offers movies made in Michigan as well as a podcast series recorded in Flint.
 But Kyyba doesn’t stop at media, nor does it stay in Michigan.
 The Farmington Hills-based company has an eclectic portfolio ranging from entertainment and health to technology and workforce development, and numerous philanthropic ventures in Michigan and around the world employing roughly 700 individuals.
 It’s quite a wide array for a Michigan-based company founded only two decades ago.
 So what is the common theme, the over-arching goal Tel Ganesan is trying to achieve?
 As with many great human endeavors, the answer is in the fundamentals.
 For Tel, those fundamentals can be found in the first words of the Declaration of Independence: Life, Liberty and the Pursuit of Happiness.
 Happiness can be elusive, and hard to achieve when your environment seems to be out to foil your pursuit.
 Tel likens happiness to the four wheels of a car.
 “You have your physical health, your mental health, your spiritual health, and your financial health.
 If any of those ‘wheels’ is out of alignment, then it makes it difficult for you to navigate your way through life and achieve happiness.”

 Tel’s own pursuit of happiness began in his native home of Chennai, India, where he studied engineering.
 His love of cars led him to leave India to attend college in the U.S., earning graduate degrees from Oklahoma State University in 1989 and Wayne State University in 1991.
 From there, so close to the Motor City, Tel began an engineering career at Fiat Chrysler America.
 While the automotive engineering world had treated him well, Tel felt a calling to do something more and bought his first company in 1998.
 Tel left Chrysler in 2005 to pursue his entrepreneurial calling.
 By then, he had purchased three companies in three different cities in Southeastern Michigan.
 Despite being somewhat related, all three had different names and made for a mouthful during introductions.
 So Tel sought a name to tie them (and any future ventures) together.
 Inspiration, Tel says, came from close to home.
 He wanted something short and memorable, but the names being pitched to him by marketing firms were long and cumbersome.
 “I wanted something like ‘Apple’ or ‘Google’ that grabbed your attention,” he says.
 On a whim, he says he asked his son to throw out some names that were ‘cool.’